 You can also rent an arranged boat trip, where you have the chance to experience sea turtles and black-tipped reef sharks.
 If you want a slightly quieter and unfamiliar area to snorkel in, you can jump directly in from the bridge at the cliffs at Shark Bay.

 However, it must be said that even though this writer has been to Shark Bay several times, he still has not managed to meet a shark or sea turtle.
 But it may well be that you succeed.

 An adorable southern Thai rock spring on Tanote Bay on Koh Tao

 If you are a bit more of an adrenaline seeker as a person, then Tanote Bay is on Koh Tao just something for you.

 The experiences start from the second you get into the car heading for the beach on Koh Tao.
 You get a very bumpy and almost flying car ride out to Tanote Bay.
 In any case, it is not at all recommended to drive there yourself on a scooter, as the road is very uneven.

 When you arrive at the beach, you can see several tourists trying to climb the very high cliff in the middle of the water.
 The trip up there is only for those who in no way suffer from fear of heights.

-The pure paradise on Koh Nang Yuan next to Koh Tao
+Pure paradise on Koh Nang Yuan – next to Koh Tao

-If you want a little challenge, you can with a pair of good sneakers take the trip up to Koh Nang Yuan's vantage point, which has a unique view of the island.
+If you want a little challenge, you can wear a pair of good shoes and take the trip up to Koh Nang Yuan's viewpoint, which has a unique view of the island.
 The trip only takes 15-20 minutes each way.